ibm-cloud-docs/account/tracking-emission.md

 * Total emissions: The total emissions are calculated by comparing the energy-related usage with data center energy sources.
 You can download the total emissions data in CSV format.

 * Emissions by location: The energy consumption is calculated by using usage units such as CPU.
 Two or more resources are required to display the location data.
-The size represents how much energy is generated and the color represents the carbon intensity that is the emission rate for grams of carbon dioxide-equivalent emissions that are released per unit of energy produced.
+The size represents how much energy is generated and the color represents the carbon emissions factor that is the emission rate for grams of carbon dioxide-equivalent emissions that are released per unit of energy produced.

 * Emissions by service: The GHG emissions are broken down by service.